dogecoinfoundation/dogecoin.com/content/de/trademarks.md

 without consent.
 However, unlike copyright, trademarks indicate the “origin” of a product or service, and needs to be formally registered.
 The trademark, therefore, helps provide certainty, as a 'guarantee of origin'.
 ## Dogecoin Foundation has said it is fighting off “bad-faith trademark registrations.”
-What does this
+What does this mean?
-mean?
 The Dogecoin Foundation represents the accidental crypto-movement, designed to develop a currency for the People.
 We also strongly believe in our motto – Do Only Good Everyday. *We don’t want the Dogecoin community to be misled or taken advantage of by individuals or companies using the Dogecoin brand without permission or accountability.*
-For this reason, we don't like it when people who don’t care about the Dogecoin ethos try to make money off of our name and logo.
-This damages our brand and so damages our community.
+For this reason, we don't like it when people who don’t care about the Dogecoin ethos try to make money off of the name and logo.
+This damages the brand and so damages our community.
 When someone does something in an unfair way, such as registering someone else's brand, this is known as doing so in “bad faith”.
 When this happens, and if we think there is a risk of the Dogecoin brand being damaged, we ask our Legal Shibes to review the situation.
 ## Does this mean people can't make Dogecoin fan products through online marketplaces?
 *Absolutely not!* We love it when people use the meme in a fun way, as this is consistent with our values of being a welcoming cryptocurrency.
 We are about the community and not profit-driven economics.
-This is why we don't like people registering the Dogecoin brand or using our name or logo with a view to making profit for themselves.
+This is why we don't like people registering the Dogecoin brand or using the name or logo with a view to making profit for themselves.
 ## Why is the Dogecoin Foundation registering the word "DOGECOIN" and other logos?
-If someone else registers our trademarks, they may not have the Dogecoin community’s best interests at heart.
+If someone else registers the trademarks, they may not have the Dogecoin community’s best interests at heart.
 If someone else owns the logo, they may try to prevent the DogeArmy and other fans from using it, too!
 For that reason, the Foundation has chosen to register the trademarks; holding it safe for the